usdot-fhwa-stol/configure-rsu/README.md

 - tkinter
 - snmp

-Run the [install.sh](/install/install.sh) script to install all dependencies.
+Run the [install.sh](/install/install.sh) script to install all dependencies and a desktop app icon.
 ```bash
 cd install
 ./install.sh